MicrosoftDocs/win32-pr.it-it/desktop-src/HyperV_v2/cim-virtualsystemsnapshotservice-destroysnapshot.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce 0 in caso di esito positivo; in caso contrario, restituisce un errore.
+Restituisce un valore 0 in esito positivo.
+In caso contrario, restituisce un errore.

 <dl> <dt>